PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 PANNING blurs the surroundings but keeps your moving subject sharp.

 PANNING - Technique that involves taking a picture while moving the camera at a relatively slow shutter speed.
-It is almost always used when tracking a moving object, such as a race car, as it travels across the film plane.
-When properly carried out, the object is rendered relatively sharply while its surroundings are blurred.
+It is almost always used when tracking a moving object, such as a race car, as it travels across the film plane or sensor plane.
+When properly carried out, the object is in focus or at least rendered relatively sharply while its surroundings are blurred.
+The objective is to show motion.

 PANORAMA - (1) An extended, wide view or pictorial representation of a landscape or other scene.
 (2) A camera mode that produces a proportionately wider or taller than normal image, depending on the camera’s orientation.